google-gemini/computer-use-preview/README.md

 - `playwright`: Runs the browser locally using Playwright.
 - `browserbase`: Connects to a Browserbase instance.
+- `browseruse`: Connects to a Browser Use instance.
 - `hud`: Integrates with hud's browser environment.

 **Local Playwright**